Check out this great video explaining the different ways of experiencing palliative care.

 Who will speak for you if you can't?
 Will they make the same decisions that you would want?
 The best way to make sure this will happen is to write out an advanced care plan.

 Caregivers go through as much as the patient who is ill.
-Roles change, demands on your time and your energy can pile up at times.
+Demands on your time and your energy as well as changes in your role can pile up at times.
+Sometimes there might feel like there is no one you can talk to.

 Government resources on the assisted dying legislation and your legal right to be assessed should you wish.